rfshelley/Documentation/ref-docs/smartapp-ref.rst

 .. warning::

-    ``setMode()`` will raise an error if the specified mode does not exist for the location.
-You should verify the mode exists as in the example below.
+    ``setMode()`` will raise an error if the specified Mode does not exist for the Location.
+You should verify the Mode exists as in the example below.

 **See Also:** :ref:`location.setMode() <location_set_mode>`